MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Get service account and secret created by Service Connector

 To authenticate to the Azure Database for PostgreSQL Flexible Server, you need to get the service account and Kubernetes secret created by Service Connector.
 Follow the instructions in the [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container) section of [Tutorial: Connect an AKS app to Azure SQL Database](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli).
-Take the option **Directly create a deployment using the YAML sample code snippet provided** and use the following steps:
+Take the option **Directly create a deployment using the YAML sample code snippet provided** and use the following step:

-1. From the highlighted sections in the sample Kubernetes deployment YAML, copy the values of `serviceAccountName` and `secretRef.name`, represented as `<service-account-name>` and `<secret-name>` in the following example:
+- From the highlighted sections in the sample Kubernetes deployment YAML, copy the values of `serviceAccountName` and `secretRef.name`, represented as `<service-account-name>` and `<secret-name>` in the following example:

    ```yaml
    serviceAccountName: <service-account-name>